- 1

 "Control UI trusts gatewayUrl from the query string without validation and auto-connects on load, sending the stored gateway token...
 Clicking a crafted link can send the token to an attacker-controlled server."

-- Peter Steinberger, OpenClaw Creator
+— Peter Steinberger, creator of OpenClaw

 - Update OpenClaw to version 2026.2.25 or later immediately

-- Rotate all tokens and credentials previously used with OpenClaw
+- Rotate all Tokens and Credentials previously used with OpenClaw

 - Avoid clicking links from untrusted sources while OpenClaw is running